ForkInABlender/java_classes_without_the_JVM/README.md

 # Does the translated java & c/c++ code only run inside of flask & brython?

-Currently it runs everywhere including the web.
+Currently it runs everywhere including the web except for what hasn't been translated of the ctypes module for cpython3.
+When that is done it will likely be able to load and run compiled linux libraries.
+This will also mean reverse engineering the linux interpreter and binary loader/parser.

+"And the simplest way to win is to simply not play.
+Hello, Phelix, would you like to play a game?" -- war games